8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 #7) Test Execution Risk

-It is too common for all organizations to track KPIs like authored tests, passed tests, automated tests, and tests executed but what about tracking the actual steps executed within each of the tests?
+It is too common for all organizations to track KPIs like authored tests, passed tests, automated tests, and tests executed, but what about tracking the actual steps executed within each of the tests?

-Panaya Test Dynamix just does that, out-of-the-box.
+Panaya Test Dynamix does just that, out-of-the-box.

 test execution risk